hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 	<br><br><a href="/helion/openstack/services/volume/overview/">Learn more </a> about Volume Operations.
 	</td>
 	<td>Administrators can deploy StoreVirtual VSA Software Defined Storage, and configure Cinder drivers for StoreVirtual and StoreServ 3PAR using the Sirius service. <br><br>
-	As an administrator, you can create volume types and associate quality of service with volume types, and map StoreServ and StoreVirtual cinder backends to the Volume types.</td>
+	You have the priviledge to create volume types and associate quality of service with volume types, and map StoreServ and StoreVirtual cinder backends to the volume types.</td>
 </tr>
 <tr style="background-color: white; color: black;">
 	<td><b>Object Operations (Swift)</b></td>
-	<td>OpenStack Swift allows users to store and retrieve objects in publicly accessible physical machines.
-You can configure storage containers, upload and download container files, and delete container files.<br><br>
+	<td>HP Helion OpenStack Swift allows users to store and retrieve objects in publicly accessible physical machines.
+Users can configure storage containers, upload and download container files, and delete container files.<br><br>

-	<td>Administrators can easily start with two auto-configured Swift nodes, and then scale out by easily deploying additional Swift Proxy and Object Storage nodes. <br><br>The Ringos CLI Utility is provided to format Drives and easily manage Swift rings <br><br><a href="/helion/openstack/services/object/overview/">Learn more</a> about Swift and Ringos.</td>
+	<td>Administrators can easily start with two auto-configured Swift nodes, and then scale out by deploying additional Swift Proxy and Object Storage nodes. <br><br>The Ringos CLI Utility is provided to format Drives and easily manage Swift rings. <br><br><a href="/helion/openstack/services/object/overview/">Learn more</a> about Swift and Ringos.</td>
  </tr>
 <tr style="background-color: white; color: black;">
 	<td><b>Network Operations (Neutron)<b></td>
-	<td>OpenStack Neutron provides network connectivity and IP addressing for Virtual Machines managed by Nova Compute.<br><br>As a user you can create and configure virtual networks and routers, subnets, floating IP addresses, security groups, load balancers and firewalls.<br><br>
+	<td>HP Helion OpenStack Neutron provides network connectivity and IP addressing for virtual machines managed by Nova Compute.<br><br> Users can create and configure virtual networks and routers, subnets, floating IP addresses, security groups, load balancers and firewalls.<br><br>
 	<a href="/helion/openstack/services/networking/overview/">Learn more</a> about Network Operations.</td>
-	<td>As an administrator, you can also create an external network, and work with DHCP agents and L3 agents</center></td>
+	<td>Administrators can also create an external network, and work with DHCP agents and L3 agents</center></td>
 </tr>
 <tr style="background-color: white; color: black;">
 	<td><b>Identity Operations (Keystone)</b></td>
 	<td><a href="/helion/openstack/services/identity/overview">Learn more</a> about Identity Operations.</td>
-	<td>Keystone allows Administrators to create and configure projects/tenants and users, and set credentials, and issue security tokens<br><br>MySQL as well as LDAP/ADS are supported.</td>
+	<td>Administrators can create and configure projects/tenants and users, and set credentials, and issue security tokens<br><br>MySQL and LDAP/ADS are supported.</td>
 	</tr>
 <tr style="background-color: white; color: black;">
 	<td><b>Image Operations (Glance)</b></td>
-	<td>OpenStack Glance, helps you manage virtual machine images, including querying and updating image metadata, and retrieval of the actual image data.
+	<td>HP Helion OpenStack Glance, helps you to manage virtual machine images, including querying and updating image metadata, and retrieval of the actual image data.
 	<br><br>
-    As a user, you can create, modify and delete images, but only private images.
-As an administrator, you can also create, modify and delete public images and private images.
+    Users can create, modify and delete images, but only private images.     <br><br>
-    <br><br>
 	<a href="/helion/openstack/services/imaging/overview/">Learn more</a> about Image Operations.</td>
-	<td>As an administrator, you can create, modify and delete public images and private images, and make these available to your users.</td>
+	<td>Administrators can create, modify and delete public images and private images, and make these available to your users.</td>
 </tr>

 <tr style="background-color: white; color: black;">
 	<td><b>Orchestration (Heat)</b></td>
- 	<td>The Heat Orchestration Service enables you to deploy and configure multiple composite cloud applications using template formats.
+ 	<td>HP Helion Orchestration Service enables you to deploy and configure multiple composite cloud applications using template formats.
 It enables you to work with nested stacks, which are a mechanism of using built-in stack definitions for specific resource types.<br><br>
-	As end users, you can create stacks, suspend and resume stacks, view information on stacks, view information on events, work with stack templates and infrastructure resources (such as servers, floating ips, volumes and security groups).<br><br>
+	Users can create stacks, suspend and resume stacks, view information on stacks, view information on events, work with stack templates and infrastructure resources (such as servers, floating ips, volumes and security groups).<br><br>
 	<a href="/helion/openstack/services/orchestration/overview/">Learn more</a> Orchestration services.</td>
 	<td>Administrators can deploy and configure the OpenStack OverCloud using the Heat Service provided in the UnderCloud.</td>
 </tr>